RafaelMoreno1/tlacuaches/README.md

 # Tlacuaches Project

 ### Is finally back!
-This is the second edition of the Tlacuaches project! , last time it was a total success :D
+This is the second edition of the Tlacuaches project!

 The main idea of this project is to help people to get up to speed on Cloud technologies, I think Mexico has a huge potential on this area and I'd like to contribute with something back.
 I'll dedicate one hour per week for 7 weeks period to people who is ambicious enough to learn new stuff and accept new challenges, and probably create an startup or get hired.